 2016-18 Revision Process

-A consultation with parishes on the revised draft took place during 2017 which had a response rate of 84% (43 of 51 parishes responded).
+As part of the process, a consultation with parishes took place during 2017 which had a response rate of 84% (43 of 51 parishes responded).
 The responses to this can be found on the right hand side.

 The Parish Liaison meeting is a joint consultative body set up to consider issues of common interest between the parishes and Bath & North East Somerset Council.
 There are normally three meetings per year.
 Parishes are each entitled to send their nominated representative and Clerk to the meetings.
 The Local Councils Association (ALCA B&NES) is entitled to send representation to the meetings in their own right.
 Cabinet Members may attend to represent their portfolio.
 To see dates, agendas and minutes for Parish Liaison meetings click here.